Submitting generic drug products

 To help pharmacies manage their inventory and to lessen the impact of price adjustments, pharmacies are given 14 days advance notice of price changes resulting from the tiered pricing model through an update to the LCA/RDP Data Files.
 During the 14-day notification period, suppliers are not obligated to change their drug price.

 2019: B.C. amended the Drug Price Regulation to enhance generic drug coverage.
 This includes the removal of exclusive drug listings, an increase to the Maximum Accepted List Price (MALP) in a Low Cost Alternative (LCA) category, and the ability of B.C. to adopt brand reference prices from other jurisdictions.
-See 2019 Amendments to B.C.
+Refer to the 2019 Amendments to B.C.
 Drug Price Regulation (PDF, 266KB).

 2018: The pan-Canadian Pharmaceutical Alliance (pCPA) and the Canadian Generic Pharmaceutical Association (CGPA) announced a five-year initiative to reduce prices of most common generic drugs.
 For information and a drug list, see the PharmaCare Newsletter 18-004 (PDF, 270KB).

 2016: The Drug Price Regulation is amended.
 PharmaCare no longer has an annual confirmation of generic drug pricing.